Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not

 // Paladin
-ttt_paladin_aura_radius                     5       // The radius of the paladins aura in meters ttt_paladin_damage_reduction                0.3     // The fraction an attacker's damage will be reduced by when they are shooting a player inside the paladin's aura ttt_paladin_heal_rate                       1       // The amount of heal a player inside the paladin's aura will heal each second ttt_paladin_protect_self                    0       // Whether the paladin's damage reduction aura will protect themselves or not
+ttt_paladin_aura_radius                     5       // The radius of the paladin's aura in meters ttt_paladin_damage_reduction                0.3     // The fraction an attacker's damage will be reduced by when they are shooting a player inside the paladin's aura ttt_paladin_heal_rate                       1       // The amount of heal a player inside the paladin's aura will heal each second ttt_paladin_protect_self                    0       // Whether the paladin's damage reduction aura will protect themselves or not